tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

   - Execution is a discipline, it’s a critical component of the strategy.
 The business leader is responsible for encouraging and promoting execution.
-Execution needs to be at the core of an organisations culture.
+Execution needs to be at the core of an organization's culture.
 Discipline

   - Bossidy explains that you should think of execution as a process.
 Always be asking how and what, ask questions and remain accountable.
-Part of executing means that you need to be in a position to understand the business environment and the organisations capabilities.
+Part of executing means that you need to be in a position to understand the business environment and the organization's capabilities.
 You need to be able to make assumptions and forecasts.
 Execution requires the ability to link strategy + operations + people who are going to execute the strategy.
-If these links aren’t clear and synchronised then the execution won’t be streamlined or effective.
+If these links aren’t clear and synchronized then the execution won’t be streamlined or effective.
 Therefore, Bossidy explains that there are three processes that are critical to effective execution: the people process, the strategy process, and the operations process.

 ### Business leaders

 - Bossidy stresses the importance of having a great business leader who is totally committed to the company and has a clear understanding of the business and the current business environment.
 Without this commitment, a leader will not be in a position to execute strategies.

-- Bossidy explains that business leaders have three key roles when it comes to the execution.
+- Bossidy explains that business leaders have three key roles when it comes to execution.
 They must select the people who will also be managing the strategy and execution.
 The leader is responsible for setting the strategic direction and ensuring that everyone involved understands the goals.
 They are also in charge of coordinating operations.
 Bossidy stressed the importance of having the leader do these jobs, they are not something that should be delegated to a lower colleague.

 ### Culture

 - Bossidy, like many other authors, stressed the importance of culture within a business.
 Bossidy explains that execution needs to be a core part of this culture, it needs to be the norm and something that all employees understand.
-A leader who executes is someone who is constantly analysing the gap between the actual results and the desired results of any strategic plan.
+A leader who executes is someone who is constantly analyzing the gap between the actual results and the desired results of any strategic plan.
 By learning from this gap they can take their knowledge onto the next project and make significant improvements.

-- Although Bossidy has pointed out that execution is the responsibility of senior leaders, it doesn’t mean that everyone in any organisation should practice the skills.
+- Although Bossidy has pointed out that execution is the responsibility of senior leaders, it doesn’t mean that everyone in any organization should practice the skills.
 By learning the skills of execution at any level, you will be making strides in advancing your career and eventually reaching that senior leadership role.

-- It’s the combination of people as individuals and as a collective that aid execution.
+- It’s the combination of people as individuals and as a collective that aids execution.
 If you can get everyone moving in the same direction and at the same time then successful execution is much more likely.
 Bossidy explains that any leader that lacks the discipline of execution, isn’t really a leader at all.
 They must strive to be rigorous and consistent with their actions and encourage all team members to practice the discipline of execution.

 ## THE BUILDING BLOCKS OF EXECUTION

 ### Building block one: seven essential behaviours of a leader

-- The first essential behaviour a leader needs it to know the people and the business.
+- The first essential behaviour a leader needs is to know the people and the business.
 It’s so important that a leader is in touch with who they work with and the current business climate.

 - Realism is the second behaviour that a leader needs.
 Rather than avoiding the truth a great leader needs to embrace the truth.
 And if this means identifying and acknowledging weaknesses then be as real as possible.